COVID-19 pandemic in Samoa: Timeline

-January 2020
+2020

 Travel into Samoa was increasingly restricted in an effort to prevent the spread of COVID-19 into the country.
 Before entering the country, people were required to have spent at least 14 days in a country free of the virus, as well as complete a medical clearance.
 On 27 January 2020, the Government of Samoa ordered all travellers entering Samoa to fill in a Special Health Declaration form.
-The Government also required mainland Chinese travelers to self-isolate themselves for 14 days and discouraged travel to China or other countries affected by COVID-19 virus.
+The Government also required mainland Chinese travelers to self-isolate for 14 days and discouraged travel to China or other countries affected by COVID-19 virus.
 Two Samoan nationals who had briefly stopped in China were placed into quarantine on 28 January for two weeks at the Faleolo District Hospital.

-February 2020

 On 3 February 2020, four Samoan nationals (three students and a former student) were evacuated from Wuhan aboard a chartered Air New Zealand flight with assistance from New Zealand, Australia, and the Chinese authorities.
 On 9 February, eight Samoan nationals travelling from India via Singapore and Fiji were denied entry into Samoa and sent back to Fiji.
 The Samoan authorities had designated Singapore a high risk country due to the surge in cases there.
 These Samoans were housed at a hotel in Nadi, Fiji and not allowed to return to Samoa until the next weekend.
 On 22 February, Samoa banned all cruise ships from visiting the country.
 On 29 February, the government announced restrictions on air travel, with the frequency of international flights into Samoa being reduced from 2 March.